-Statistical Disclosure of Incidents Reported:
+Statistical Disclosure of Reported Incidents:

-Incidents reported to SUNOPD that fall into one of the required reporting classifications as defined by the Clery Act will be disclosed as a statistic in the appropriate crime table within this annual security and fire safety report published by SUNOPD.
+Incidents reported to SUNO PD that fall into one of the required reporting classifications as defined by the Clery Act will be disclosed as a statistic in the appropriate crime table within this annual security and fire safety report published by SUNO PD.

-Reporting a Crime to the New Orleans Police Department:
+Reporting a Crime to the New Orleans Police Department

-A person reporting a crime to SUNOPD has the right to report the crime to the New Orleans Police Department by calling 9-1-1 for Emergencies and (504) 821-2222 for Non-Emergencies.
-SUNOPD officers regularly discuss this option with the victim of a crime and assist them with that process.
+A person reporting a crime to SUNO PD has the right to report the crime to the New Orleans Police Department by calling 9-1-1.
+SUNO PD officers regularly discuss this option with the victim of a crime and will assist the victim with that process.

-Off-Campus Crime:
+Off-Campus Crime

-If the New Orleans Police Department is contacted about criminal activity off-campus involving Southern University at New Orleans students, the police may notify SUNOPD.

-In these cases, students may be subject to arrest by the local police and university disciplinary proceedings through the Office of Student Affairs.
+If the New Orleans Police Department is contacted about criminal activity off-campus involving Southern University at New Orleans students, the police may notify SUNO PD.
+Students in these cases may be subject to arrest by the local police and university disciplinary proceedings through the Office of Student Affairs.

-Monitoring of Non-Campus Student Organizations:
+Monitoring of Non-Campus Student Organizations

-Southern University at New Orleans has officially recognized student organizations with non-campus facilities/residences; however, the campus does not specifically use the local law enforcement agencies to monitor or record activities at those locations.

-Those facilities are within the New Orleans Police Department's jurisdiction, and they respond to those locations when police services are required.
+Southern University at New Orleans has officially recognized student organizations that have non-campus facilities/residences; however, the campus does not specifically use the local law enforcement agencies to monitor or record activities at those locations.
+Those facilities are within the jurisdiction of the New Orleans Police Department, and they respond to those locations when police services are required.

-If the New Orleans Police respond to a "non-campus" student organization property in response to a citizen complaint or police officer's concern, the police may notify SUNOPD to provide support to one of those locations.
-However, the police do this out of courtesy, and they are not "required" to notify or involve SUNOPD when they respond to a call involving private property.
-SUNOPD does provide oversight, patrol, and monitoring of recognized non-campus student facilities/residences, as these properties fall within the University's Clery geography.
-SUNOPD does not patrol or provide oversight of privately-owned property/residences rented by students that fall outside of the University's Clery geography.
+If the New Orleans Police respond to a "non-campus" student organization property in response to a citizen complaint or police officer concern, the police may notify SUNO PD to provide support assistance to one of those locations.
+However, the police do this out of a courtesy, and they are not "required" to notify or involve SUNO PD when they respond to a call involving private property.
+SUNO PD does provide oversight, patrol, and monitoring of recognized non-campus student facilities/residences, as these properties fall within the University's Clery geography.
+SUNO PD does not patrol or provide oversight of privately-owned property/residences rented by students that fall outside of the University's Clery geography.

-Public Safety Authority and Jurisdiction:
+Public Safety Authority and Jurisdiction

 The Southern University at New Orleans Police Department is responsible for providing law enforcement services for the Southern University at New Orleans Campus.
-Police Officers with SUNOPD are certified as Basic Peace Officers through the Louisiana Commission on Law Enforcement, Peace Officer Standards, and Training Council.
-These officers are then commissioned by the Louisiana Department of Public Safety & Corrections as University Police Officers per L.A.
-R.S.
+Police Officers with SUNO PD are certified as Basic Peace Officers through the Louisiana Commission on Law Enforcement, Peace Officer Standards and Training Council.
+These officers are then commissioned by the Louisiana Department of Public Safety & Corrections as University Police Officers in accordance with LA R.S.
 17:1805.

-SUNOPD officers have full police authority within the State of Louisiana and are authorized to effect arrests, issue citations and summonses, judicial service process, etc.
+SUNO PD officers have full police authority within the State of Louisiana and are authorized to effect arrests, issues citations and summonses, service judicial process, etc.